vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the later afternoon/early evening, I went to Walgreens for a FedEx package pickup of my work laptop for my upcoming job start on Monday.
 I was in the store from around 3:55 PM to around 4:10 PM.

+## Tuesday March 7

+In the late afternon/early evening, I made a trip to the Amazon Hub Locker pickup location at Whole Foods on Telegraph Avenue to pick up a package.